-Artists’ working habits have always fascinated me—Matisse sculpting in bed, Charles Ives’s Bach-ian eye-opener—not so much for the insight they provide into the actual work, but more as an idealized template for how an artist should exist in the world.
+Artists’ working habits have always fascinated me—Matisse sculpting in bed, Charles Ives’s Bach-ian eye-openers, Alice Munro’s strict quotas (very useful)—not so much for the insight they provide into the actual work, but more as an idealized template for how to organize one’s life.

 Work Songs was written for the profuse and specific talents of Becca Stevens, Gabriel Kahane, Ted Hearne, and Nathan Koci.
 Later on, Taylor Levine joined us as an additional (and indispensable) guitarist.